AlexandraTansanu/Pixel_manipulation/README.md

 # Pixel manipulation
-Part of an exercise in the first academic year, pixel manipulation demonstrates how Photoshop algorithms work.
+Part a first academic year exercise, pixel manipulation demonstrates how Photoshop algorithms work.
 The program is entirely written in Java.

 **Difficulty level:** Beginner.